lingtalfi/Bat/StringTool.md

 2015-11-19

-Replaces a portion of the string with another.
+Cuts a portion of a string, and replaces it with a replacement string.

 ```php
 str    replacePortion ( str:string, int:start, int:length, str:replacement )
 ```

+- start: the position where to start the cut.
+If start is bigger than the string's length, then the text will be inserted at the end of the string.
+- length: the length of the cut
+- replacement: the replacement string

 ### Example